noletorious/yelp-camp/README.md

-# yelp_camp
+# Noletorious - Yelp_camp
-This is the yelp_camp app from Web Developer Bootcamp.
-Using as an app to recycle and use for other projects.
+This is the Yelp Camp app from the Colt Steel Web Developer Bootcamp.
+Using this as an app to recycle and repupose for other projects.